 Some customers do buy apples in wholesale lots, straight from the orchard, but these tend to be the retailers themselves.
 They will buy large quantities and sell them to their health-conscious consumers in ones, twos, and bags of six.

 Comparing apples with apples…

 That is exactly how an online auction company, specialising in wholesale clearance, liquidation or bankrupt stock operates.
-We are 95% focused on creating fruitful opportunities for our reseller customers by supplying them bulk stock that they can sell on to their customers in smaller amounts.
+We focus on creating fruitful opportunities for our reseller customers by supplying them bulk stock that they can sell on to their customers in smaller amounts.
 We also run a type of ‘farm shop’ where consumers can benefit from the lower prices directly, with the chance to secure incredible bargains on quality goods.

 From tiny seeds grow great big Apple trees

 Maybe this blog post has got you thinking that you could sell phones, laptops, TVs, perfume, designer watches, jewellery, garden furniture, toys, or kitchen equipment to other people hungry for a bargain.
 Maybe you are thinking, ‘what if I owned access to an orchard?’ and you know lots of people who like Apples (or other tech products and quality goods).

 Many of our reseller customers started off their trading life as a consumer buying an ‘Apple’ or two for themselves and ended up selling them to other people.
 If you look at sites such as Ebay, many of the sellers operating there buy their stock from online auction companies, like us.
 We bring the orchard stock to the people who know how to sell it on to their own hungry crowds.

 To see our latest stocks ripe for the picking, explore our current Online Auctions